 The current members of the Nominating Committee are Messrs.
-Pilkington (Chairman), Goldstein, Glynn and Mead, each of whom is an Independent Director.
-As stated above, neither Mr. Mead nor Mr. Goldstein is seeking re-election as independent directors.
-Accordingly, the Board will appoint new members to join the Nominating Committee.
-The Nominating Committee is responsible for identifying qualified candidates for the Board and the committees of the Board.
+Glynn (Chair), Pilkington and Hansen and Ms. Hoene, each of whom is an Independent Director.
+The Nominating Committee is responsible for identifying qualified candidates for the Board and the Committees of the Board.
 The Nominating Committee acts pursuant to a written charter, a current copy of which is available on the Company's website at www.asaltd.com.
-The responsibilities of the Nominating Committee include: (i) considering and evaluating the structure, composition and membership of the Board and each of its committees; (ii) evaluating and recommending the persons to be nominated by the Board for election as directors at the next Annual General Meeting of Shareholders and to fill vacancies on the Board as necessary; and (iii) evaluating and recommending directors to serve as members of the committees of the Board.
+The responsibilities of the Nominating Committee include: (i) considering and evaluating the structure, composition and membership of the Board and each of its Committees; (ii) evaluating and recommending the persons to be nominated by the Board for election as directors at the next Annual General Meeting of Shareholders and to fill vacancies on the Board as necessary; and (iii) evaluating and recommending directors to serve as members of the Committees of the Board.